 This study was stopped as of November 6, 2017.
-You can find other clinical trials using these or other drugs at the Clinical Trials Finder.
+You can find other clinical trials using these or other drugs at the Clinical Trial Finder.

 Researchers are conducting a clinical trial for patients with pancreatic cancer that has metastasized.

 Shutting Off Chemical Signals in the Body